-The expansion from Variation A in the Inner Harbor and Variation 2.1 in the Outer Harbor will result in an increase of approximately 65,000 CY /year of paid volume (standard depth and 1st foot overdepth) for maintenance dredging.
-Total overall volume increase should be approximately 70,000 CY /year (standard depth + all overdepth).
+The dredging for the widening of the turning basins would follow the 26-week dredging season.
+As noted in Appendix B4, Coastal Engineering, the expansion from Variation A in the Inner Harbor and Variation 2.1 in the Outer Harbor will result in an increase of approximately 86,000 CY/year of paid volume (standard depth and 1st foot overdepth) for maintenance dredging.
+Total overall volume increase should be approximately 93,000 CY/year (standard depth + all overdepth).
 Similar to the federal annual dredging in the area, the maintained depth is -50 feet, with an additional 1-foot paid overdepth and 1-foot unpaid overdepth.
 A maintenance dredging work window is proposed to follow a yearly schedule between 1 June through 30 November for the project.

-6. Proposed Variations in Alternatives for TSP
+6. Proposed Variations in Alternatives

-Refer to the Draft Integrated Feasibility Report/Environmental Assessment (Draft IFR/EA) for a detailed discussion of the variations that were studied and eliminated.
+Refer to the Integrated Feasibility Report/Environmental Assessment (IFR/EA) for a detailed discussion of the variations that were studied and eliminated.